 World IBD Day 2022: 20 years of living with Ulcerative Colitis

-It’s that time of the year again, when I start talking about my bowels and grossing everyone out!
+It’s that time of the year again, when I start talking about my bowels!
 Today is World IBD Day (19th May) and this year marks my 20th year of living with Ulcerative Colitis, a form of Inflammatory Bowel Disease (IBD).
 Happy anniversary to me!

 I was diagnosed with Ulcerative Colitis (UC) when I was 12 years old in February 2002.
 UC is a chronic illness where parts of the colon and rectum become inflamed.
 There is no known cause and no known cure for the condition.
 It can range from mild to severe.
 Fortunately, I am a mild case, but I rely on medication to keep my symptoms at a manageable level.
-Symptoms can vary, but when I’m experiencing a relapse – it’s an absolute bastard to deal with.
-If you’re squeamish, I suggest you don’t look at the list of symptoms below:
+Symptoms can vary, but when I’m going through a relapse, I often experience the following:

 • Severe diarrhoea (10-20 times in the space of 2 hours – sometimes lasts all day)